abuzarbt2002/Unit_18_Blockchain_Homework/README.md

 You should now be connected to the local blockchain.

-Click on the `Keystore file` option to access the first node's wallet, and navigate to `node1/keystore` and select the keystore file, then enter `testnetpassword` as the password.
+Click on the `Keystore file` option to access the first node's wallet, and navigate to `node1/keystore` and select the keystore file, then enter `123` as the password.

 You should now be able to send a transaction.
 Fill in the second node's account and send it one ETH.